saurabhsen24/lets_connect/README.md

 # LetsConnect

 This is a social media app created with the help of MERN stack.
 Most of the feature of this app is inspired from Instagram.
-Creating user profile, searching for other users, follow or unfollow them, owner of the post can delete the comment or delete the post.
+Creating user profile, searching for other users, follow or unfollow them, owner of the post can delete the comment or delete the post while other users can like or dislike the post.

 ## Prerequisites